stateful/docs.runme.dev/docs/intro.md

 </Infobox>

-## 🛣 What's on the roadmap

-Review development progress in [Runme's roadmap](https://github.com/stateful/runme/projects) A few highlights of what's coming:

-- Just like code, test your documentation in Continuous Integration
-- Switch back and forth between notebook and terminal UX seamlessly
-- Notebook UX tweaks and integrations for both authors and users
-- And more - tell us about your feature request [on Discord](https://discord.gg/runme)

 ## ⚠️ Known limitations

-- Runme currently only has rudimentary PowerShell on Windows (or any other platform).
+- Runme currently only has rudimentary PowerShell on Windows (or any other PowerShell platform).
 - As of v1, Runme introduced terminal-session-like stateful execution.
 - Please [report any issues](https://github.com/stateful/runme/issues/new) you encounter big or small to help us make Runme better.